|Layman's Guide to Quantum Theory|

 Assoc.
 Director of QTP

 Professor of Physics and Chemistry.
-Her main research interest is in simulation of properties of large clusters and surface effects.
+Her main research interest is in simulation of properties of large clusters, complex nanostructures, and surface effects.

 Scientist in Chemistry and Physics and Director of UF Research Computing since 2011.
 His main research interest is in parallel software design for petascale and exascale machines, time-dependent studies of the interaction of electrons and nuclei in molecules using the Electron Nuclear Dynamics method, and the principles of quantum mechanics.